 3 Steps to Evaluating Your Physician Onboarding Program

-With the prime onboarding season behind us, hopefully you and your teams (even with an influx of interviews & onsites) have been able to pause for a moment, breathe and maybe even take a few days away to reset.
-As we prepare to wrap up another year it’s a great time to reflect on key areas like physician onboarding.
-Understanding that reflection, progress and planning in general can be a little overwhelming, here are a few easy steps to help you start evaluating your physician onboarding program.
+With the prime onboarding season behind us, hopefully, you and your teams (even with an influx of interviews & on-sites) have been able to pause for a moment, breathe, and maybe even take a few days away to reset.
+As we prepare to wrap up another year, it’s a great time to reflect on key areas like physician onboarding.
+Understanding that reflection, progress, and planning in general can be a little overwhelming, here are a few easy steps to help you start evaluating your physician onboarding program.

 1. Feedback

-Internally, start by asking yourself what went well and what didn’t?
+Internally, start by asking yourself what went well and what didn’t.

 From an external perspective, how did your newly onboarded providers rate their onboarding experience?
-If you aren’t getting their feedback, consider creating a simple survey, or 2, to implement next year.
+If you aren’t getting their feedback, consider creating a simple survey or 2 to implement next year.
 Make sure that you’re asking questions that are clear, concise, and actionable.
 If you are already getting provider feedback-look for trends.
 Don’t be afraid to reach out to get specifics around how you can improve the process to better meet or exceed their expectations.
 Many providers are happy to provide feedback for process improvement to better support them and their future colleagues.

 2. Focus